lychanl/lychanl.github.io/_posts/2021-05-31-discord-text-rpg-0-2-0.md

 And the discord bot configuration is much more powerful - including configuration via the bot itself by server admin or selected role - which brings this project closer to having more publicly avaliable tests.

-Finally, a concept of possible ACII-art logo:
+Finally, a concept of an ACII-art logo:

 ```
 +-----. .-------. +----.  +----.   .----.